Mormon Battalion Monument (Presidio Park, San Diego)

-For the monument in New Mexico, see Mormon Battalion Monument (Sandoval County, New Mexico).

 The Mormon Battalion Monument is a historic bronze statue in Presidio Park, San Diego, California.
 It represents the archetypal member of the Church of Jesus Christ of Latter-day Saints (LDS Church) who served in the United States Army's Mormon Battalion during the Mexican–American War of 1846–1848.

 History

 The statue was commissioned by the Sons of Utah Pioneers as a gift to the City of San Diego.
 Its construction cost $18,000.
 It was designed by Utah sculptor Edward J. Fraughton and cast in Italy.

 The dedication, held on November 22, 1969, was attended by 200 Mormon and Sons of Utah Pioneers members.
 Hugh B. Brown, the grandson of a Mormon Battalion veteran and a Mormon leader in his own right, gave a speech in which he reminded the audience that Brigham Young, the LDS Church's second president, had praised the battalion.
 Words of congratulation from President Richard Nixon, California Governor Ronald Reagan and Utah Governor Cal Rampton were read out loud.
 The ceremony ended with a concert by the United States Marine Band.